stelzinga/MF/Management_Framework.md

 *********************************************
 # LICENSE
 The notes  "Management Framework" and "Management Framework - Appendix", (each a "Note", combined "The Notes") are licensed under a Creative Commons Attribution -NonCommercial-ShareAlike 4.0 International License.
-Software implementations referenced in the note MGT: 80.Tools are licensed under a GPL 4.0 License.
+Software implementations referenced in either of the Notes  are licensed under a GPL 4.0 License.
 Both licenses are explained  below.

 When using specific sections of the Notes, the summary below should be referenced or alternatively a reference to this Note's location in the public domain, as well as a reference to the relevant sections.
 Examples given below.
 ________________________________________